Tesla’s Elon Musk hits $769 million payday

 “As of the date of this proxy statement, one of the 12 tranches under this award has vested and become exercisable, subject to Mr. Musk’s payment of the exercise price of $350.02 per share and the minimum five-year holding period generally applicable to any shares he acquires upon exercise” the filing explained.

 The stock closed at $805.81 per share on Thursday.
 To simplify, Musk has the option to buy over 1.6 million shares at the lower $350.02 price which would net him over $769 million, according to Dow Jones Market Data Group.
-It is unclear if Musk will exercise these options, inquiries to Tesla by FOX Business were not returned at the time of publication.

 Tesla shares have gained over 92 percent this year and with more “tranches” Musk has the opportunity to reap billions if Tesla continues to grow.
 He is also the largest individual stockholder with an 18.5 percent stake.